romeerez/orchid-orm/docs/src/guide/where.md

 For instance, it is true if the column has JSON `{ "a": 1, "b": 2 }` and provided value is `{ "a": 1 }`.

-Takes the value of any type, or sub query which returns a single value, or a raw expression.
+Takes the value of any type, or sub query which returns a single value, or a raw SQL expression.

 ```ts
 db.table.where({